zzpong/Interactive-ASM-Cheats-Updater/README.md

 ## Trouble Shooting
 1. Why my new codes doesn't work?

     A: On most cases, they are pointer cheat codes that can be recognized from the logs window.
-Please update these cheats with [EdiZon SE](https://github.com/tomvita/EdiZon-SE).
+Please update these cheats with [EdiZon SE](https://github.com/tomvita/EdiZon-SE) or [SE tools](https://gbatemp.net/threads/se-tools-all-your-game-memory-hacking-needs-in-one-package.575131/).

 2. Why my new codes break the game?